keer1305/keer1305/README.md

 I am Keerthana

 Welcome to my GitHub profile!
-I’m a current grduate student at University of Delaware and aspiring to be a Data Analyst with a passion for data analysis and modelling.
+I’m a current grduate student at University of Delaware and aspiring to be a Data Engineer with a passion for data analysis and modelling.
 I love building innovative projects and learning new technologies to enhance my skills and make an impact.

 🎓 Education: Graduate student in MS in Business Analytics at University of Delaware.